Winnypohh/Rock-Paper-Scissors-Lizard-Spock/README.md

         <li>HTML Validator</li>
         <p>All HTML pages have been tested with the w3c validator and passed with no errors.</p>
         <li>Jigsaw CSS Validator</li>
-        <p>style.css has been passed through the CSS validator and passed with no errors.</p>
+        <p>Style.css has been passed through the CSS validator and passed with no errors.</p>
         <ul>
         <h1>TECHNOLOGIES.</h1>
         <h1>Language.<h1>